 I’m happy to stay behind after school to meet parents/sell/sign my books if they have been told of my visit in advance.
 I can provide a book order form if required.

-Charges: £200 for a full day plus travel expenses and overnight accommodation if necessary.
-I'm happy to quote an all-in price in advance.
+Charges: £300 for a full day plus travel expenses.
+I'm happy to quote an all-in price if preferred.

 Sue Hardy Dawson’s debut collection is a celebration of the magic of language.
 Playful yet sensitive, it is sure to challenge, amuse and enchant its reader.
 CLPE Award winner Rachel Rooney: https://www.clpe.org.uk/poetryline/poets/rooney-rachel

 ‘One of my favourite poets.
 A brilliant collection.
 Up there with the very best.’
 Founder of the Poetry Zone Roger Stevens http://poetryzone.co.uk/roger-stevens/

 ‘Sue's poems are objects of heartfelt beauty and artistry, and her workshops are inspirational in encouraging students to access their creativity and imaginations.’
 Award winning poet and Educator Joshua Seigal: http://www.joshuaseigal.co.uk/